rust-unofficial/too-many-lists/src/second-iter.md

 🎉 🎉 🎉

-The as_deref and as-derf_mut functions are stable as of Rust 1.40.
+The as_deref and as_derf_mut functions are stable as of Rust 1.40.
 Before that you would need to do `map(|node| &**node)` and `map(|node| &mut**node)`.
-You may be thinking "wow that `&**` thing is really janky", and you're not wrong, but like a fine wine rust gets better over time and we no longer need to do such.
+You may be thinking "wow that `&**` thing is really janky", and you're not wrong, but like a fine wine Rust gets better over time and we no longer need to do such.
 Normally Rust is very good at doing this kind of conversion implicitly, through a process called *deref coercion*, where basically it can insert \*'s throughout your code to make it type-check.
 It can do this because we have the